Hermann von François: Early life and military career

+On 24 August 1904, François was seconded as acting commander to the 3rd Guards Grenadier Regiment "Queen Elisabeth" (Königin Elisabeth Garde-Grenadier-Regiment Nr.
+3) in Charlottenburg and on 15 September 1904 he was named commander of the regiment.
+On 18 November 1907, he was named acting commander of the 49th Infantry Brigade in Darmstadt and with his promotion to Generalmajor on 27 January 1908 he was named commander of the brigade.

+François was promoted to Generalleutnant on 20 March 1911 and given command of the 13th Division.
+On 1 October 1913, he took command of the I Corps based in Königsberg in the province of East Prussia.

 World War I

-François began the war stationed in the province of East Prussia, where he was commander of the I Corps of the German Eighth Army.
+François began the war in August 1914 as commander of the I Corps under the 8th Army and was soon promoted to General der Infanterie on 19 August 1914.
 His task was to defend the easternmost regions of East Prussia against a Russian attack directed at the key city of Königsberg.
-The Eighth Army would be expected to hold out against significantly larger Russian forces until it could be reinforced by troops coming from the west after the expected quick defeat of France, in accordance with the Schlieffen Plan, which would guide German forces in the opening phase of a war in which Germany faced both France and Russia.
+The 8th Army would be expected to hold out against significantly larger Russian forces until it could be reinforced by troops coming from the west after the expected quick defeat of France, in accordance with the Schlieffen Plan, which would guide German forces in the opening phase of a war in which Germany faced both France and Russia.

-When war broke out in August 1914, François' corps faced the right wing of a two-pronged Russian invasion of East Prussia, led by Paul von Rennenkampf's Russian First Army.
-On 17 August the overall German theater commander, General Maximilian von Prittwitz, nervously eying the advance of the Russian left wing far to the south, ordered Von François to retreat while under heavy attack from Rennenkampf.
+When war broke out, François' corps faced the right wing of a two-pronged Russian invasion of East Prussia, led by Paul von Rennenkampf's Russian First Army.
+On 17 August the overall German theater commander, General Maximilian von Prittwitz und Gaffron, nervously eying the advance of the Russian left wing far to the south, ordered François to retreat while under heavy attack from Rennenkampf.

-François, reluctant to surrender any of his beloved Prussia, and naturally pugnacious, also felt breaking off while engaged would be deadly, and so he ignored Prittwitz' order, responding with the famous reply "General von François will withdraw when he has defeated the Russians!"
+François, reluctant to surrender any territory, and naturally pugnacious, also felt breaking off while engaged would be deadly, and so he ignored Prittwitz' order, responding with the famous reply "General von François will withdraw when he has defeated the Russians!"
 He counterattacked Rennenkampf's massive army, bringing on the Battle of Stalluponen, and won a surprising victory while inflicting 5,000 casualties and taking 3,000 prisoners.

 After winning the battle, François obeyed Prittwitz's order and withdrew 15 mi to the west, where three days later he fought Rennenkampf to a draw at the Battle of Gumbinnen.
-Von François' aggressiveness resulted in the cautious Rennenkampf halting his advance westward.
+François' aggressiveness resulted in the cautious Rennenkampf halting his advance westward.